 All the wetlands along the project area are modified by farming of sugarcane and rice and thet are located along the water transmission route between Iganga and Kaliro.
 The fish, reptilian and microivertabrates recorded in the area are of no conservation value.
-In addition, the species compassion in the project area is very poor.
-Therefore, the project is anticipated to cause no negative environmental impact on the aquatic biodiversity along the project area
+In addition, the species compassion in

 The project will not construct access roads.
 The main activities that will be undertaken in the wetlands are installation of pillars to for anchoring the distribution lines.
 Anchoring and installing the water transmission system within these wetlands can increase total suspended solids.
 However, the impact on these wetlands is likely to be minor since the wetland is already disturbed with rice and sugarcane cultivation.
 It is assumed that no clearing of wetland vegetation will be necessary for construction or operation phases since the water pipes will be suspended on top of the wetlands using concrete or metallic stands, and further given that the areas are already cultivated.
 Thus, no significant biological effects including on fish and other micro-organims are expected.
 Further, no Critical Habitat species was found along the proposed project route and hence no impact on critical habitat is expected to be caused by the project.
-There will also not be likely implications of concrete or metallic stands for suspending the water transmissions pipes will be determined on the ground at the time of construction (and in consultation with Wetlands Department), to minimize social and environmental impacts.
+There will also not be likely implications on the human activities of subsistence fishing and farming.
+However, the exact number and locations of concrete or metallic stands for suspending the water transmissions pipes will be determined on the ground at the time of construction (and in consultation with Wetlands Department), to minimize social and environmental impacts.